The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 |

-Have the impact of the proposed variation on contract deliverables been assessed?
-Particularly whether the variation or the work it represents is actually required and is part of the original contract deliverables? |
+Has the impact of the proposed variation on the contract's deliverables been assessed?
+Particularly whether the variation or the work it represents is actually required and is already part of the original contract deliverables? |

 |

-Have the effect on contract price of the proposed variation been determined? |
+Has the effect of the proposed variation on the contract's price been determined? |

 |